 The Taiga Steering Committee is eager to work with CLIR /DLF to explore potential new strategic directions for Taiga and the synergies that might be attained by working together.
 Both entities are concerned with exploring the impact and potential of the new digital information environment, and how as a community we can respond to the profound challenges we face.

-For the next two years, the Taiga Forum meetings will be held independently, but in conjunction with the DLF Forum meetings.
+For the foreseeable future, the Taiga Forum meetings will be held independently, but in conjunction with the DLF Forum meetings.
 All Taiga Forum attendees are invited to remain for the full DLF Forum.
 Details regarding the Taiga Forum are available here. http://taiga-forum.org.

 “As DLF moves forward as a CLIR program, it is important that we seek creative ways to partner with like-minded organizations for the greater benefit of our communities.
 I am looking forward to working with Taiga Steering Committee,” said Rachel L. Frick, director for the Digital Library Federation Program.